 Lead occurs naturally on the outer layer of the earth.
 Historically, this common metal has also held a key place in industries such as mining, manufacturing, and fuel processing.
 However, the grave health dangers of ingested lead have led to restrictions on the types of products and materials that can contain lead - plumbing pipes especially.

-If your property utilizes a well more than 20 years old, you and your family may be at risk of lead exposure.
+20 years old, you and your family may be at risk of lead exposure.
 At that time, it was still legal to incorporate lead into portions of the well pipe - specifically the seals placed above the well's screen.
 Likewise, certain submersible well pumps of a similar vintage also utilized components containing lead.

 As those pipes and components corrode, lead can easily find its way into the water entering your home.
 Therefore, anyone containing an older well should have their water tested for lead as soon as possible.
 If lead contents exceed safe levels, strongly consider having a contractor remove and replace the problematic components.